Tennessee Identity Theft Defense Lawyer

 DEFENDING AGAINST IDENTITY THEFT CHARGES

 While technology has expanded the definition of identity theft, it’s also made some cases harder to prosecute.
 Most financial identity theft is not physical.
-Instead, it consists of siphoning credit card or account numbers from the internet.
+Instead, it consists of siphoning credit cards or account numbers from the internet.
 Many computers have “autofill” financial options and common online marketplaces have default payment information.
 Family members or housemates who share computers and/or online shopping accounts often accidentally use another’s financial data to make purchases.
 This unintentional use doesn’t qualify as identity theft in Tennessee.
 The use must be knowing and intentional to be criminal.
 You may be subject to civil penalties for negligently utilizing another’s personal information, but the government must prove that you did so knowingly in order to press criminal charges.
 Defeating the elements of identity theft such as proving the information was mistakenly used, is a common defense to identity theft charges in Tennessee.

 SAFEGUARD YOUR RIGHTS BY CONTACTING A KNOXVILLE IDENTITY THEFT DEFENSE ATTORNEY TODAY